TBosak/game-template/README.md

 * Add implementation example images and videos to README

 * Need to setup custom component generation

+* Need to integrate Electron install wizard generation for finished product(s)

 ---